 Estate Planning, Wills and Trusts

-Our attorneys advise clients concerned with the possibility that they may become incapable of handling their own affairs at some point in the future.
-Through the use of trusts, powers of attorney and advance directives such as living wills and designations of health care agents and conservators, our clients can achieve the peace of mind of knowing that individuals whom they trust will be able to act for them, should they become unable to act for themselves.
+While estate plans typically focus on events that will happen years down the road, incapacity planning is more about the here and now, since anyone at any age can be affected by a serious illness or injury.
+Through the use of trusts, powers of attorney, and advance directives such as living wills and designations of health care agents and conservators, our clients can achieve peace of mind, knowing that individuals whom they trust will be able to act for them should they become unable to act for themselves.

 Our attorneys analyze how best to finance the costs of long-term care while avoiding the financial hardship of the caretaker spouse or other family member.
 Financing tools such as long-term health care insurance, reverse annuity mortgages, and planning for Medicaid (Title XIX) assistance are explained so clients are fully aware of their options.

 It’s a good idea to review your estate plan periodically and make sure it still meets your needs and desires.
 If you’ve experienced any of the events on our checklist a revision to your estate plan may be necessary.